Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?

   - Will need to experiment with unclamped lerping, to see if we can do extrapolation when we're missing values coming from the server.
+  - Figure if we actually want to expose interpolator in inspector or just in code.
+    - Do we really want game designers and other non-progs to mess with this?

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?